Profile picture

 I am passionate about building secure systems to make technology safer, more reliable, and easier to use.
 My work has included hacking web platforms, applications, and systems; architecting and developing software with security and privacy from the ground up; leading teams towards compliant, secure designs; and researching applied cryptography and security to advance the state of the art.

-I am currently a PhD Candidate in Computer Science at Johns Hopkins University in Baltimore, MD.
-I work in the ARC and SPAR labs, and my advisor is Dr. Matthew Green.
+In 2024, I completed my PhD in Computer Science at Johns Hopkins University in Baltimore, MD.
+I worked in the ARC and SPAR labs, advised by Dr. Matthew Green.
+My dissertation is titled Data Confidentiality For All: New Methods in Attack and Defense.

 Outside of my work I enjoy tennis, chess, getting outdoors, and needlessly elaborate coffee-making methods.